-- all LATR requirements are met; or - the applicant must make an additional payment to the County equal to 50% of the applicable transportation impact tax before it receives any building permit in the subdivision.
+• the applicant must make an additional payment to the County equal to 50% of the applicable transportation impact tax before it receives any building permit in the subdivision.

-In administering Local Area Transportation Review for any project that would generate 50 or more peak hour vehicle trips, the Planning Board must not approve a subdivision if it finds that unacceptable peak hour congestion levels will result after considering existing roads, programmed roads, available or programmed mass transportation, and improvements to be provided by the applicant.
+In administering Local Area Transportation Review for any project that would generate 50-a significant number of or more peak hour vehicle trips by any mode, the Planning Board must not approve a subdivision if it finds that unacceptable peak hour congestion levelstravel conditions will result after considering existing roads, programmed roads, available or programmed mass transportation, and improvements to be provided by the applicant.
 If the subdivision will affect an intersection or roadway link for which congestion is already unacceptable, then the subdivision may only be approved if the applicant agrees to mitigate either: